jbenavidez/django-docker/README.md

 ```
 ![Alt text](/images/p1.png "test locally" )

-## 2) generate Publick key from mac | you will need to add this public key to our ec2 machine on the creationion process
+## 2) generate Publick key from mac | you will need to add this public key to our ec2 instance on the creationion process
 ```bash
 $ ssh-keygen -t rsa
 $ pbcopy < ~/.ssh/id_rsa.pub